wasp-lang/haskell-handbook/forall.md

 >> liftPair (:[]) (1, "a")
 ([1], ["a"])
 ```
-`mapTuple` takes polymorphic function and applies it to both values in the pair.
+`liftPair` takes polymorphic function and applies it to both values in the pair.
 There would be no way to write its type signature without using `RankNTypes`.

 ## `forall` and extension [ExistentialQuantification](https://ghc.readthedocs.io/en/latest/glasgow_exts.html#existentially-quantified-data-constructors)